UC Berkeley James M. and Cathleen D. Stone Center on Wealth and Income Inequality

 Will Sandholtz is a PhD student in the Department of Economics at UC Berkeley.
 He primarily studies public finance and microeconomic theory.
 Recently, he has researched how corporate tax rates affect the location of U.S. multinationals' profits and capital stock.
 Will also holds undergraduate degrees in economics and statistics from UC Berkeley.

-Felipe Lobel is a PhD candidate in the Economics Department at the University of California, Berkeley.
-His research is on the intersection of Public, Labor, and Development Economics.
-His work focuses on understanding the labor market consequences of business taxation in developing countries.
-His studies aim to contribute to the academic literature but also aim to guide policy design.
+Felipe is a PhD candidate in the Economics Department at the University of California, Berkeley.
+His research lies on the intersection of Public, Labor and Development Economics.
+His work focuses on the effects of corporate taxation.
+He combines theory and data to deepen our understanding about firm dynamics, labor markets, and the design of redistributive policy.
+His research relies on data from the US, Honduras, and mostly Brazil.
+Find out more on his website.